hpiwowar/citation11k/analysis/stats.md

 ## Goal
 1. Is there an association between data availability and citation rate, independently of important known citation predictors?
 1. Is there supporting evidence that additional citations are due to data reuse?
+1. What is the timeline of data reuse?

 ## Abstract